 Average salary: $70,500

 Responsibilities: Locomotive engineers drive trains.
-They control the mechanical operations of the locomotive, the speed, the handling, and make sure safety regulations and schedules are followed.
+They control the mechanical operations of the locomotive, the speed and handling, and make sure safety regulations and schedules are followed.

-Experience and training: Many locomotive engineers start as rail transportation workers and generally begin on-the-job training to become a conductor before they may be considered for an engineer position which also requires a federal license and a minimum of a high school diploma.
+Experience and training: Many locomotive engineers start as rail transportation workers and generally begin on-the-job training to become a conductor before they may be considered for an engineer position, which also requires a federal license and a minimum of a high school diploma, but not necessarily a college degree.

 Average salary: $79,500